 (iv) Board meetings

-The Board held five regular board meetings during the year.
+The Board held four regular board meetings during the year.
 Arrangements were in place to ensure that sufficient notice and adequate information were given to each Director prior to the regular meetings.
 The Chairman, together with the Deputy Chairman and the Managing Director, established the agendas for the meetings.
 Other Directors were invited to include items in the agendas.
 Minutes of the meetings were kept in sufficient details to reflect the decisions made in the meetings.

 (v) Chairman and Chief Executive Officer

 The roles of Chairman and Chief Executive Officer are separated.
 Currently, Mr. Albert Chuang is the Chairman and Mr. Edwin Chuang, the Managing Director, is the Chief Executive Officer.